hosanabarcelos/hosanabarcelos/README.md

 ### ✨ Abstract

 - 👩‍🎓💻 I'm currently studying **Information Systems** and I am looking to be a Front-end professional.
-- 🌱 Learning more about and studying: **NodeJS, ReactJS and React Native**.
+- 🌱 Learning more about and studying: **NodeJS, ReactJS and UI Design**.
 - ⭐ Interests: I ❤️️ ☕!
 </br>